PhoenixTales/phoenix-docs/story/characters.md

 ### Judas

-Maybe rename into Judex, based on the character of the same name.
+Maybe rename into Judex, based on the anti-hero of the same name.

 ### Nek